AdrianoAla/SpaceWarp-Rust/README.md

 # Celestial Puzzle Constructor

-Welcome to Celestial Puzzle Constructor *(the SpaceWarp Level Editor)*!
+Welcome to the Celestial Puzzle Constructor *(the SpaceWarp Level Editor)*!
 This powerful tool allows you to create and customize levels for the exciting game, SpaceWarp.
 With a user-friendly interface inspired by Super Mario Maker, you can unleash your creativity and design unique gameplay experiences.
 Whether you're a seasoned game designer or a casual player looking to create your own challenges, the Celestial Puzzle Constructor has got you covered.

 ## Getting Started